- 6 Days

 - Nashville, TN: Gaylord Opryland Resort (3 nights)

 Travel by deluxe motorcoach crossing the border in Sarnia.
 Get to know your fellow travellers over dinner in Lima, Ohio where you’ll stay overnight.

 Stay: Hampton Inn, Lima, OH

 Continue your southward journey through Kentucky, before arriving in Nashville.
 Settle in at the Opryland Resort where you’ll spend the next three nights.
 An entire city under one roof, the resort offers you a multitude of shops, eateries, and activities.
 With nine acres of lush gardens and a river flowing through the resort, you can wander the water-themed hotel for hours and never see it all.

 Day3 - 4

-During you time in the Music City, you will have the opportunity to experience a tour with a local guide including the Ryman Auditorium and the Grand Ole Opry.
+During you time in the Music City, you will have the opportunity to experience a city tour with a local guide including a guided tour of the Ryman Auditorium.
+We will also enjoy a show at the Grand Ole Opry.
 This tour was designed to give you the flexibility to explore this vibrant city as you wish.
 Venues including the Country Music Hall of Fame, Fontanel, the General Jackson Cruise, Johnny Cash Museum, Patsy Cline Museum are just a few of what Nashville has to offer.
-Your tour director can help with ticket arrangements and will offer (limited) transportation downtown from the Gaylord.
+Your tour director can help with ticket arrangements and will offer (limited) transportation downtown from the Gaylord hotel.